rodnye/onpm/README.md

-# offline npm manager
+# Offline Npm Manager
 NPM module installer without internet connection.

 ## Setup
 ```sh
 npm i -g onpm@github:RodnyE/onpm
 ```
-onpm is ready to use.
+Now, onpm is ready to use.
 It will make available the `onpm` command.

 To check if everything went well, run: